Equity & Inclusion

 Diversity is inherent in music and essential to its future.

-As the largest community music school in the nation, MacPhail Center for Music must play a key role in rebuilding and contributing to real and substantive social change.
+As the largest community music school in the nation, MacPhail Center for Music has a responsibility to create real and substantive social change in music education.

-We believe it is our duty to address and help correct the historic under-representation of students, faculty, performers, and composers from diverse populations.
+Our mission is to transform lives and strengthen communities through music learning experiences that inspire.
+We believe it is our duty to not only address and help correct the historic exclusion of students, faculty, performers, and composers from diverse populations, but to forge a new, equitable and inclusive path forward.

 - Develop and Implement Community Support Initiatives to Share Resources